Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/README.md

 ## Disclaimer
 - I do not own these bootleg cartridges, because piracy is bad, very very bad.
 Don't do this.
 - Everything written here is for documentation only.
 You do whatever you want with it, not my concern.
-I did this for fun.
+I did this because this is precisely the kind of information I was searching on internet without finding it.
 - Any reuse of original content present here must be credited anyway (in other word, cite the source / author).
 It's not because it's about piracy that you can reuse content without credits.

 ## Summary